kaviya-sh/QuizLive/README.md

 ## 📞 Support

-For support, email support@sparklo.in or open an issue on GitHub.
+For support, email sparklo.team.in@gmail.com or open an issue on GitHub.

 ---